akshayvibe/Biddora/README.md

 **BidForge** is a comprehensive, production-ready full-stack online auction marketplace.
 It brings together a beautiful, custom **React frontend** with a robust, highly-concurrent **Spring Boot backend**.

-Whether it's vintage electronics or modern art, Biddora allows users to browse active auctions, track time remaining, and engage in **real-time live bidding** powered by WebSockets.
+Whether it's vintage electronics or modern art, BidForge allows users to browse active auctions, track time remaining, and engage in **real-time live bidding** powered by WebSockets.
 The price updates instantly for all connected clients without page reloads.

 ### ✨ Key Features